 And we all know, the fewer steps there are in the buying process, the higher the conversion rate.

-#4 ECOMMERCE GIVES CONSUMERS A BETTER SHOPPING EXPERIENCE
+#4 Online Catalogs GIVE CONSUMERS A BETTER SHOPPING EXPERIENCE

-Below you can see how furniture company BoConcept improve their consumers' experience by including things like, this video that shows something as simple (but crucial!) as unfolding a sleeper sofa featured in their catalog.
+Below you can see how furniture company BoConcept improve their consumers' experience by including things like this video.
+It shows something as simple (but crucial!) as unfolding a sleeper sofa featured in their catalog.

-More over, the reader has the option of sharing the catalog link with coworkers or friends, just by clicking share in catalog or even by forwarding the email.
+Moreover, the reader has the option of sharing the catalog link with coworkers or friends, just by clicking share in catalog or even by forwarding the email - further extending the reach.

-An added edge that eCommerce has brought to catalogs is greater insight.
-After all, everything in an online catalog can be tracked and analyzed!
+An added edge that online has brought to catalogs is greater insight.
+After all, everything in an online catalog can be tracked and analyzed.

-With print catalogs, you're canvassing an area, you hope people will keep the catalog, browse it and perhaps visit your store.
+With print catalogs, you're canvassing an area, you're hoping people will keep the catalog, browse it and perhaps visit your store.

-But eCommerce has made it possible for suppliers to track and optimize their catalogs according to visitor data.
+But online catalogs have made it possible for suppliers to track and optimize how people engage with the catalogs according to visitor data.

 Unlike in a webshop, where it's more difficult to get a quick overview of every single web page, iPaper provides a

-Improved tracking and analysis lead to improved catalogs, which in turn catalyzes into a smoother shopping experience for the end user.
+Using improved tracking and analysis in this way leads to a better understanding of the buyer's journey, which in turn, catalyzes into a smoother shopping experience for the end user.

 So what's next for ONLINE CATALOGS AND

-The power and functionality of online catalogs have improved significantly since eCommerce integration became a reality.
+The power and functionality of catalogs has improved significantly since eCommerce integration became a reality.

 No doubt, the technology will keep evolving.

-Making the most smooth experience for both creator and viewer will continue to be a priority and that includes greater focus on mobile-first commerce with more responsive online catalogs across devices.
+Making the smoothest experience for both the catalog creator and catalog reader will continue to be a priority and that includes greater focus on mobile-first commerce with more responsive online catalogs across devices.

 Consumer Behavior Infographic (Big Commerce)